bg0707/SE1_Team3_VolunteerPortal/docs/01_ProjectOverview/04_user_stories.md

 4. As a nonprofit organization, I want to mark an opportunity as fulfilled so that new applicants cannot apply.

+5. As a nonprofit organization, I want receive notifications when a new volunteer applies so that I can review applications promptly.

+6. As a nonprofit organization, I want edit my profile information so that I can keep my organizations's details up to date.

 ## 4.2.
 User Scenarios